 ~ No need to put anything on your skin (many, if not most, sunscreens have chemicals – and even those that don’t can irritate skin)

 There are a lot of great reef-safe sunscreens to choose from, whether you are looking for regular or reef-safe sport sunscreen.
-From our experience, a lot of these require rubbing in the sunscreen, because it is a lotion or because it sprays a white film that needs to be rubbed in.
+From our experience, many of these require rubbing in the sunscreen, because it is a lotion or because it sprays a white film that needs to be rubbed in.
 I don’t mind the extra work, but it is something to keep in mind, especially if you are in a rush or you have kids who are a bit impatient when it comes to sunscreen application (another reason we love rash guards!).

 As far as traveling, we pack basics in our carry-on in case our luggage gets lost, and that includes a swimsuit and travel-size sunscreen.
 Just remember to be aware of what size liquids you are allowed to bring on the plane (you can check TSA regulations here).
 I also always put my sunscreen in a plastic bag, just in case they leak in my luggage.
 I found this balm-style Raw Elements Sunscreen at Target (also available online), which was nice to keep in my bag and not have a liquid sunscreen.

 Reef sunscreen is also becoming more popular, so it is nice to have a variety of choices.
 At the rate that the oceans are being exposed to so many sources of pollution, it is nice to have a way to do our part to keep the oceans and reefs healthy.